Emily in Paris: Critical response

 For the first season, review aggregator Rotten Tomatoes reported an approval rating of 61% based on 57 reviews, with an average rating of 5.7/10.
-The website's critics' consensus reads, "Though its depiction of France is très cliché[sic], Emily in Paris is rom-com fantasy at its finest, spectacularly dressed and filled with charming performances."
+The website's critics' consensus reads, "Though its depiction of France is très cliché, Emily in Paris is rom-com fantasy at its finest, spectacularly dressed and filled with charming performances."
 Metacritic gave the first season a weighted average score of 58 out of 100 based on 18 reviews, indicating "mixed or average reviews".

-The second season has a 61% approval rating on Rotten Tomatoes, based on 23 reviews, with an average rating of 5.2/10.
+The second season has a 61% approval rating on Rotten Tomatoes, based on 24 reviews, with an average rating of 5.2/10.
 The website's critics' consensus states, "Emily in Paris remains a sugary soufflé, but it's liable to give a toothache to viewers seeking anything more profound than a frivolous romp."
 On Metacritic, the second season received a score of 64 based on reviews from 11 critics, indicating "generally favorable reviews".

 For the third season, review aggregator Rotten Tomatoes reported an approval rating of 67% based on 18 reviews, with an average rating of 5.7/10.
 The website's critics' consensus reads, "Emily in Paris' bubbly watch ability keeps threatening to go flat in a third season that seems content to spin its wheels, but this gallic travelogue will still be a pleasant enough journey for fans."
-Metacritic gave the season a weighted average score of 54 out of 100 based on ten reviews, indicating "mixed or average reviews".
+Metacritic gave the season a weighted average score of 54 out of 100 based on 10 reviews, indicating "mixed or average reviews".

 The fourth season has a 68% approval rating on Rotten Tomatoes, based on 37 reviews, with an average rating of 5.9/10.
 The website's critics' consensus states, "Emily in Paris frivolous charms begin to sag in a fourth season that tries on some serious conflict for a change, but it remains pleasurable enough that fans won't be forsaking their timeshares anytime soon."
 On Metacritic, the fourth season received a score of 47 based on reviews from 13 critics, signifying "mixed or average".

+The fifth season holds a 76% approval rating on Rotten Tomatoes, based on 21 reviews.
+Metacritic gave the season a weighted average score of 57 out of 100 based on 12 reviews, indicating "mixed or average reviews".